KobbyBawuah/Fullstack-Custom-AI-Chatbot/README.md

 - An [OpenAI API](https://platform.openai.com/) key: You can obtain an API key from the OpenAI website.
 (OPtional)-> You could consider setting the OPENAI_API_ORG.
 - [Pinecone API Key](https://app.pinecone.io/organizations/-NalvPDNU4OBLzvzVC7t/projects/gcp-starter:5718e41/indexes): To use Pinecone as the vector database, you need a Pinecone API key.
 You will also need to set the environment.
 Make sure your Pinecone environment is an actual environment given to you by Pinecone, like `us-west4-gcp-free`.

-## Up and Running (Website)
-To use the web application, follow this link:

 ## Up and Running (Developer)
 To run the app locally, follow these steps: